EMPLOYMENT BACKGROUND CHECKS

 Phishing attempt on a “big fish” target (typically corporate executives or payroll departments) by a scammer who poses as its CEO, a company attorney or a vendor to get payments or sensitive information.

+None of the information contained in this web site should be construed as legal advice.
 All forms, policies, information and procedures should be reviewed by your legal counsel before being used in any way.